Wilbur Wilde: Radio career

 Between 2000 and 2004, Wilde presented the Classic Cafe on Gold 104.3 Melbourne.
-In December 2005, Wilde joined Vega 91.5, hosted a drive show between 3 - 6pm. departing the station in 2008.
+In December 2005, Wilde joined Vega 91.5, hosted a drive show, The Wilbur Wilde Drive, between 3 - 6pm. departing the station in 2008.
 Wilde also previously presented radio shows at 3UZ and 3XY.

 Personal life

 Wilde is a supporter of the Melbourne Football Club in the Australian Football League.
 His brother, Chris Aitken, played fourteen games for them in the 1960s and 1970s.

 He plays golf at the National.

+Old Ivanhoe Grammarian, Wilbur gives credit to Mr Frank English, a former Master at Ivanhoe Grammar, for nurturing his musical talent and encouraging him to take a musical direction in life.